Donate Money

 • May we identify you as a donor to Yarmouth Cares About Neighbors (YCAN), or do you wish to remain anonymous?

 • We use most gifts wherever they are most needed.
-If you wish your gift to be used for a specific purpose, please choose from the list below and write the name of the program on the memo line of your check, or in a note that you include in the envelope.
+If you wish your gift to be used for a specific purpose, please choose from the programs outlined below and write the name of the program on the memo line of your check, or in a note that you include in the envelope.

 YCAN Programs